kyguy/proposals/088-rebalance-progress-status.md

 #### Maintaining progress fields in KafkaRebalance resource status

 Given that the progress information included in a `KafkaRebalance` resource:
-- Contains information not relevant to user driven partition rebalances (e.g. triggeredSelfHealingTaskId and triggeredTaskReason)
+- Contains information irrelevant to user driven partition rebalances (e.g. triggeredSelfHealingTaskId, triggeredTaskReason)
 - Can be quite verbose (e.g. pendingPartitionMovement list)
 - Requires tracking a "last updated" timestamp and special logic in the rebalance operator to avoid trigger recursive operator reconciliations